How does the Foundation invest funds?

 The establishment of asset allocation targets and the development of a "policy portfolio" are at the heart of the investment process.
 Though disciplined in its creation, such a portfolio has built-in flexibility to match the dynamic nature of today's financial markets.
 In addition to reviewing the portfolio annually, the Investments Committee may also make adjustments during the year depending on market conditions.
 Once the policy portfolio is established, the Investments Committee, in consultation with the Foundation's staff, selects various investment managers and allocates funds according to policy.

 Why does William & Mary need private funds?
-Isn't the College a state school?
+Isn't the university a state school?

-Does the Foundation receive and invest all of the funds for the College?
+Does the Foundation receive and invest all of the funds for William & Mary?

-The Foundation oversees just over three quarters of the College's endowed assets.
-The Board of Visitors, the William & Mary Business School Foundation, the Marshall-Wythe School of Law Foundation, and the VIMS Foundation (Virginia Institute of Marine Science) hold the bulk of the remaining assets.
+The Foundation oversees just over three quarters of the university's endowed assets.
+The Board of Visitors, the William & Mary School of Business Foundation, the Marshall-Wythe School of Law Foundation, and the VIMS Foundation (Virginia Institute of Marine Science) hold the bulk of the remaining assets.

 What is the William & Mary Investment Trust (WAMIT)?

-WAMIT was created by The College of William & Mary Foundation in 2004 so that most of the College's endowed assets could be administered under one structure--thereby reducing the burden of administering endowed assets and increasing the efficiency gained by pooling assets.
+WAMIT was created by the William & Mary Foundation in 2004 so that most of the university's endowed assets could be administered under one structure--thereby reducing the burden of administering endowed assets and increasing the efficiency gained by pooling assets.
 To date, the Law School, Business School, and VIMS Foundation are all members of WAMIT along with the William & Mary Foundation.

 How can I set up a scholarship?

-A scholarship for student financial aid, athletics, or study abroad can be established with a minimum $50,000 endowment.
+A scholarship for student financial aid, athletics, or study abroad can be established with a minimum $100,000 endowment.
 A scholarship can be named in honor of a family member, a beloved professor, or other individual or group.
-For more information, contact the Office of University Development.
+For more information, contact the Office of University Advancement.

-How does the Foundation determine how much of its annual income is spent on College priorities?
+How does the Foundation determine how much of its annual income is spent on university priorities?

 In consultation with the Foundation's chair, the Investments Committee reviews the spending policy annually and recommends a "spending rate" to the Executive Committee.
 The spending rate typically ranges from 3.75 to 4.75 percent of the average market value of the fund over the 20 preceding quarters.